x

 Gillon says voters have a few options if they are concerned about the delay.

-People can call the Board of Elections to request a ballot to be reissued or vote early in person or on election day.
+People can call the Board of Elections to request a ballot be reissued or vote in person either in person or on election day.

 The Bibb Board of Elections opened up the Macon Courthouse Annex exclusively for voters 75 and older, as well as those who are handicapped or have disabilities.